ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 ## Intro
-The concept of virtual reality is not a new one, neither is the one of augmented reality.
+**The concept of virtual reality is not a new one**, neither is the one of augmented reality.
 It has been around for quite a long time already.
 Perhaps mixed reality will be the next big thing?
 I'll leave that up to you to decide.